quaie/cissp/pages/mydoc/2_notes.md

 **_Certification Exam Outline_**

 `2.1 Identify and classify information and assets`
+> classification is a critical first step to better and more secure asset and data management, providing valuable insight into an environment
 - Data classification
+> civil vs mil+gov: public --> confidential, unclassified --> top secret
 - Asset Classification
+> -inventory of assets & their owners/responsible persons

 `2.2 Determine and maintain information and asset ownership`

-`2.3 Protect privacy`
+> - data owners and data processors will have  clearly outlined roles `2.3 Protect privacy`
 - Data owners
 - Data processers